-If a CAL member finds that she has the time or desire to join or rejoin a chapter, she is eligible to transfer her membership without paying an additional per capita fee in the same fiscal year.
+If a CAL member finds that they have the time or desire to join or rejoin a chapter, they are eligible to transfer their membership without paying an additional per capita fee in the same fiscal year.
 Upon transfer, CAL membership automatically terminates.
 (See Section III, Div.
 B of the Policy Book for detailed CAL information.)